 Use case diagrams consist of 4 objects.

 The objects are further explained below.

 Actor in a use case diagram is any entity that performs a role in one given system.
 This could be a person, organization or an external system and usually drawn like skeleton shown below.

-System is used to define the scope of the use case and drawn as a rectangle.
-This an optional element but useful when your visualizing large systems.
-For example you can create all the use cases and then use the system object to define the scope covered by your project.
+The system is used to define the scope of the use case and drawn as a rectangle.
+This an optional element but useful when you’re visualizing large systems.
+For example, you can create all the use cases and then use the system object to define the scope covered by your project.
 Or you can even use it to show the different areas covered in different releases.